 Beeston has been significant to local people throughout its history.
 The earliest evidence for human activity at the site includes flint tools dating to the Neolithic period (3500–2000 BC).
 Later in the Bronze Age and Iron Age, Beeston seems to have become a centre for metalworking and trading across the North West of England.

 But look around the site today, and little visible evidence remains of the early hive of activity.
-Our new roundhouse will allow visitors to explore that early period of history, revealing how people may have lived and worked up to 3,000 years ago.
+Our new roundhouse allows visitors to explore that early period of history, revealing how people may have lived and worked up to 3,000 years ago.